 Our Board has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-The responsibilities of the Audit Committee (which consists of Mr. Gustafson (Chair), Mr. Oram and Dr. Woo) include recommending to the Board the independent registered public accounting firm to be retained by our company, reviewing with our independent registered public accounting firm the scope and results of their audits, and reviewing with the independent registered public accounting firm and management our accounting and reporting principles, policies and practices, as well as our accounting, financial and operating controls and staff.
-The Compensation Committee (which consist of Dr. McGrath (Chair), Mr. Gustafson and Mr. Oram) has responsibility for establishing and reviewing employee compensation.
+The responsibilities of the Audit Committee (which consists of Mr. Gustafson (Chair), Mr. Oram and Dr. Woo) include recommending to the Board the independent registered public accounting firm to be retained by our company, reviewing with our independent registered public accounting firm the scope and results of their audits, and reviewing with the independent registered public accounting firm the scope and results of their audits, and reviewing with the independent registered public accounting firm and management our accounting and reporting principles, policies and practices, as well as our accounting, financial and operating controls and staff.
+The Compensation Committee (which consists of Dr. McGrath (Chair), Mr. Gustafson and Mr. Oram) has responsibility for establishing and reviewing employee compensation.
 The Compensation Committee also has responsibility for administering and interpreting the Alzamend Neuro, Inc. 2021 Stock Incentive Plan, and determining the recipients, amounts and other terms (subject to the requirements of the Plan) of stock options and other equity-based awards which may be granted under the 2021 Stock Incentive Plan from time to time.
 The purpose of the Nominating and Corporate Governance Committee (which consist of Mr. Oram (Chair), Dr. McGrath and Dr. Woo) is to select, or recommend for our entire Board's selection, the individuals to stand for election as directors at the annual meeting of stockholders, as well as to consider the adequacy of our corporate governance and oversee and approve management continuity planning processes.